 Albury-Wodonga's Bonegilla, Albury Regional Museum, 2001.

-Books (Regional History)
+Books and Websites (Regional History)

 The Experiment: Imagining the Albury-Wodonga National Growth Centre, Albury Library Museum, 2013.